 Italian Feast of the Seven Fishes

 The Polish Christmas feast called Wiglia doesn't start until guests see the first star in the night sky on Christmas Eve.
-The meal featuring 12 courses can't start until everyone has broken traditional Christmas wafers together while wishing each other good things.
-These wafers resemble those found in churches and feature stamped images of religious figures.
+The 12 course meal can't start until everyone has broken traditional Christmas wafers together while wishing each other good things.
+These wafers feature stamped images of religious figures.

 Lithuanian Christmas Eve dinners also start with the breaking of Christmas wafers, but they also partake in a dessert first approach to the meal.
 Dinner guests enjoy kūčiukai, a biscuit or cookie, with some poppy milk before indulging in the seasonal feast.
 In some parts of Lithuania kūčiukai are called "šližika", "kleckai," or "kalėdaičiai."
 These bite-sized treats are typically used as the main centerpiece at the Christmas table.